 Flat roofs may seem untraditional, but they’re actually prominent on homes in the Southwest United States—or any arid region.
-The drier weather of these regions means architects don’t need to worry as much about water stagnating and causing damage to your roof.
-However, flat roofs are known to leak more often because water doesn’t roll off the way it does on pitched roofs—instead it just pools until it evaporates.
+The drier weather of these regions means architects don’t need to worry as much about water stagnating and causing roof damage.
+However, flat roofs are known to leak more often because water doesn’t roll off the way it does on pitched roofs—instead, it just pools until it evaporates.
 When this happens, it gives the water longer to find weaknesses in the roof’s surface.
-If you’ve never had a leaky roof (lucky you!) here are some tell-tale signs that yours is leaking:
+If you’ve never had a leaky roof (lucky you!) here are some tell-tale signs that you have a roof leak:

 - Water damage and stains on your ceiling and walls